lee-dohm/flemmingss.github.io/tutorials/deluge-on-ubuntu-server.md

 <h1>Installation of Deluge on Ubuntu Server</h1>

 This is an easy step-by-step tutorial on how to install and set up Deluge BitTorrent client on a server running Ubuntu Server.
+These steps will lead you to a complete installation of Deluge with the necessary configuration that automatically starts during boot.

 <h3>Install</h3>